chriseppstein/chriseppstein.github.com/_source/_posts/2010-05-25-refactor-my-stylesheets-digg-edition.markdown

 ## Results

-The [final form][final-css] weighs in at 85 lines of code.
+The final form weighs in at 85 lines of code ([see the final generated css][final-css]).
 Down from 125 lines of code and providing the exact same output modulo formatting and the order of selectors within a single rule.
 This is a **32% reduction in the number of lines of source code**!
 Additionally we fixed **six bugs** without trying.
 But the biggest win is that the adding a new kind of feedback requires only 1 or 2 points of edit instead of the 5-7 that would have been required before.
 This is, without a doubt, more maintainable and the defect rate in this tested, in-production stylesheet around this set of styles is evidence of how hard it is for even great front-end developers to maintain semantic CSS.

 ## Epilog